-St. Louis, MO – September 10, 2019 – Girl Scouts of Eastern Missouri is pleased to announce Kellie Marshall, a graduate of Francis Howell Central High School, has recently earned the Girl Scout Gold Award demonstrating extraordinary leadership through a remarkable community service project.
+St. Louis, MO – February 10, 2020 – Girl Scouts of Eastern Missouri is pleased to announce Alejandra Castaneda, a student of Fort Zumwalt East High School, has recently earned the mark of the truly remarkable – the Girl Scout Gold Award.
+This young change-maker demonstrated extraordinary leadership through a measurable and sustainable community service project.

 - Immediately rising one rank when enlisting in the US Armed Forces